Sybil Danning

-Sybil Danning (born Sybille Johanna Danninger; 1950) is an Austrian–American retired actress, model, and film producer, best known for her onscreen appearances in B movies during the 1970s and 80s.
+Sybil Danning (born Sybille Johanna Danninger; 1950) is an Austrian retired actress and film producer, best known for her onscreen appearances in B-movies during the 1970s and 80s.

 Early life

 Danning was born in Wels, Austria.
 Her father was an American military man who returned to the United States, resulting in her growing up primarily in Eatontown, New Jersey, and Sacramento, California.
 After she finished school, she went to Europe.
 While in Salzburg, she worked as a nurse and studied cosmetology.
 She then started working in a clothing store in Salzburg, and tried modeling work, from which she was invited to take up acting roles.

 Acting

-Danning started her onscreen career with soft-core work in erotic films such as Rolf Thiele's German-Italian production Komm nur, mein liebstes Vögelein (Come on, my dearest little bird).
-In 1971, she was featured in the 1971 "classic sexploitation" movie titled Housewives Report, from which she went on to play in Edward Dmytryk's 1972 thriller Bluebeard alongside Richard Burton and Raquel Welch, and, the same year, to appear in the giallo The Red Queen Kills Seven Times.
+Danning started her onscreen career in soft-core erotic films such as Rolf Thiele's German-Italian production Komm nur, mein liebstes Vögelein (Come on, my dearest little bird).
+In 1971, she was featured in the 1971 "classic sexploitation" movie titled Housewives Report, from which she went on to play in Edward Dmytryk's 1972 thriller Bluebeard (1972 film) alongside Richard Burton and Raquel Welch, and, the same year, to appear in the giallo The Red Queen Kills Seven Times.

-After a string of European sexploitation movies, such as Naughty Nymphs and Albino, appearing in minor roles, such as Eugenie, the maid to Comtesse de la Faye, who serves as an informant for Cardinal Richelieu and is involved in a plot to sabotage d'Artagnan, in The Three Musketeers of 1973, and venturing into spaghetti westerns, such as the 1976 God's Gun, starring Lee Van Cleef, she was a Valkyrie warrior in the 1980 space opera Battle Beyond the Stars.
+After a string of European sexploitation movies, such as Naughty Nymphs and Albino, she appeared in minor roles such as Eugenie, the maid to Comtesse de la Faye, in The Three Musketeers (1973).
+She also ventured into spaghetti westerns, such as God's Gun (1976), starring Lee Van Cleef.
+She was a Valkyrie warrior in the 1980 space opera Battle Beyond the Stars.

-In 1983, she had a "domineering shower scene" with Linda Blair in 1983's Chained Heat of the women's prison genre, and appeared in a ten-page Playboy nude pictorial.
+In 1983, she had a "domineering shower scene" with Linda Blair in 1983's Chained Heat, a women-in-prison film.
+She appeared nude in a ten-page Playboy pictorial.

-In 1984, she starred in the erotic thriller They're Playing with Fire, and played a femme fatale in the episode "Face to face," starring Robert Vaughn of The Hitchhiker television series.
+In 1984, she starred in the erotic thriller They're Playing with Fire.
+She played a femme fatale opposite Robert Vaughn in the episode "Face to Face" of The Hitchhiker television series.